 Coordinate letters of support or commitment from any other investigators or research locations to ensure final copies are received and incorporated into your proposal in time for internal and sponsor deadlines.

-Early review and planning to include biosketches and collaborators information can help with budget preparation and prevent delays in proposal routing.
+Early review and planning to include biosketches and collaborators information such as current and pending or other support can help with budget preparation and prevent delays in proposal routing.